 Despite the population explosion, New Braunfels’ public works team has seen minimal increases in manpower over the last several years.
 This made it crucial for the city to find a cost-effective way to proactively maintain its 350 center-lane miles, 4,000 pavement segments, and 18,000 signs.
 Not only did their work and operations management system need to be a breeze for field workers and engineers to use, it had to help extend the life of their pavement by ensuring the right work was being performed at the right time.

-“Before implementing Cartegraph, the engineers had no real pavement management system,” recalls GIS manager Greg Brown.
+“Before implementing Cartegraph, the engineers had no real pavement management program,” recalls GIS manager Greg Brown.
 “They had spreadsheets and an old Access database that ran some software, but they weren’t very confident in the results."

 “They were making budgets for city council and their numbers weren’t solid."